mebusy/notes/dev_notes/Compiler_2_SimpleSyntax_Directed_Translator.md

  - Second, we need to transform productions that have embedded actions, not just terminals and nonterminals.

-Semantic actions embedded in the productions are simply carried along in the transformation, as if they were terminals.
+***Semantic actions embedded in the productions are simply carried along in the transformation, as if they were terminals***.

 Example 2.13 : Consider the translation scheme of Fig. 2.15.
 Let :